-I was so frustrated by the time I got back to the resort and I had to run to my room to make my conference call in time.
-After the call, I decided to go back by the activities desk where I’d booked the trip to make a friendly complaint.
+I was so frustrated by the time I got back to the resort and barely made my conference call in time.
+After the call, I swung by the activities desk where I’d booked the trip to make a friendly complaint.
 To my surprise, they refunded my money!
 I guess there are some benefits to booking through the resort after all.

-I spent the final night of my trip sitting on my balcony watching the sun set and the whales putting on yet another show.
+I spent the final night of my trip sitting on my balcony watching the sunset while the whales put on yet another show.
 I saw several of them leap out of the water in a full breach and even got a few good pictures.
 (Remind me again why it’s necessary to pay for a whale-watching trip in this town?)
 Of all the whales we did see between the two trips – that’s one thing I’ve never seen them do up close.
 So cool.

-As I watched the sun set, I sipped a Chilean wine and reminisced about my first stop in Chile…it seems like so long ago.
+As I watched the sunset, I sipped a Chilean wine and reminisced about my first stop in Santiago, Chile…it seems like so long ago.
 What a trip this has been!
 I can’t believe it’s almost over.

 I’m ready to go home, but at the same time not.
 Honestly, I feel like I could travel forever.
 Maybe someday I will.

 Tomorrow, I’ll have a few final thoughts to wrap up this excellent adventure!